 Alrighty, let’s talk about butter.
 Which is honestly my favourite thing to do 🤣

-Browned butter is essentially melted butter that’s been slowly cooked down until it turns from a lemony yellow colour, to a deep brown colour.
-Browned butter has a rich, sweet and nutty flavour which is completely different to regular melted butter.
+Brown butter is essentially melted butter that’s been slowly cooked down until it turns from a lemony yellow colour to a deep brown colour.
+Brown butter has a rich, sweet and nutty flavour which is completely different to regular melted butter.

 How do you brown butter?

 Keep the pan on a medium heat (no higher).
 Keep gently stirring the melted butter until it starts to foam.
 Continue cooking and stirring past this point until you see tiny black specs forming.
 These are just milk solids.
 The butter is browned when it releases a nutty aroma and turns from a light brown to a slightly darker brown.

 How to make Brown Butter Pasta (quick summary)